NxPKG/khulnasoft-docs/content/waiting-room/reference/waiting-room-cookie.md

 We combine these pieces of information to calculate estimated wait time for each group of visitors.

-For more details about the technical implementation of Cloudflare Waiting Room, refer to the [blog post](https://blog.cloudflare.com/building-waiting-room-on-workers-and-durable-objects/).
+For more details about the technical implementation of Khulnasoft Waiting Room, refer to the [blog post](https://blog.Khulnasoft.com/building-waiting-room-on-workers-and-durable-objects/).